gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene-SGX.md

 ## Running Bash in Graphene-SGX

 Bash is the most commonly used shell utility in Linux.
-The scripts and the source code for Bash is stored in `LibOS/shim/apps/bash`.
+The scripts and the source code for Bash are stored in `LibOS/shim/apps/bash`.
 To build the source code with the proper manifest, simply run the following commands:

     cd LibOS/shim/test/apps/bash